 You would think that, with the word “social” in the title, a social media manager job would be a bad fit for an introverted person.
 However, social media managers maintain a company’s brand from behind a computer.
 They create online content, respond to online comments, and answer online questions.
 They have to be comfortable creating and distributing a brand’s content on a number of online platforms.
 While social media managers have to work with their employers and colleagues, they typically do not have to engage directly with clients.

 According to Payscale, a social media manager earns an average salary of $48,129.

 Job Searching Tips for Introverts

-Pay attention to company culture.
-When applying to jobs, be sure to thoroughly research the company culture of each organization.
+When applying to jobs, be sure to research the company culture of each organization thoroughly.
 Read the “About” section on each company’s website, and speak with employees or former employees about the company atmosphere.
 Is there an emphasis on teamwork and team projects?
 Does the office have an open floor plan?
 Only apply to jobs that offer the sort of office environment you are comfortable with.

-Prepare.
-If you are particularly anxious about an interview or other in-person meeting, be sure to prepare thoroughly beforehand.
+If you are particularly anxious about an interview or other in-person meetings, be sure to prepare thoroughly beforehand.
 Create a list of potential interview questions and practice your answers.
 The more you practice, the more confident you will feel in the actual interview.